 As you know, ’tis the season for indulging in countless treats…and spoiling the ones you love with home baked goods will only add to the holiday cheer.
 Not able to give your tasty treats in-person?
 There’s no need to stress…check out some of the ideas below.
 They will help you package up your cookies and treats for a safe and sound delivery to family and friends this holiday season.

-- Bake treats that travel well.
-Cookies, bars and brownies are your best bet when it comes to shipping.
-Be sure to cool them thoroughly and wrap them in plastic wrap, aluminum foil, parchment paper, waxed paper, plastic bags or a combination of any of the previously listed items.
+- Bake treats that are sturdy.
+Cookies, bars, and brownies are your best bet when it comes to shipping.
+Cool them thoroughly and wrap them in plastic wrap, aluminum foil, parchment paper, waxed paper, plastic bags or a combination of any of the previously listed items.

-- Use cookie cutters that have rounded edges.
-By using cookie cutters, especially ones with rounded edges, your cookies will arrive in one piece...without points breaking off.
+- Use round cookie cutters.
+By using cookie cutters, especially ones with rounded edges, your cookies will arrive in one piece … without points breaking off.

-- Avoid fragile treats (obviously).
-Be sure to stay away from treats that tend to crumble when under pressure.
-Also, it's not always wise to ship cookies that have frosting and filling.
-The frosting might soften which will cause the treats to stick to one another...or worse, a filled cookie might break, causing filling to cover all of the other cookies in the package.
-Sturdy, thick or small treats are usually the best.
+- Avoid frosting and filling.
+The frosting might soften which will cause the treats to stick to one another…or worse, a filled cookie might break, causing filling to cover all of the other cookies in the package.

-- Invest in added protection.
-Pack treats tightly (and in a layered fashion) into tins or boxes.
+- Protect the treats.
+Pack treats tightly (and in a layered fashion with appropriate packaging material) into tins or boxes.
 See below for some cute packaging ideas.
-If you're shipping them in a box, be sure to cushion them with packaging material like crumbled newspaper, paper towels, bubble wrap, etc.

 - Label the packages.
-To ward off a potential catastrophe, label your boxes "perishable," "this side up" and/or "fragile" to encourage safe handling.
+Label your boxes “perishable,” “this side up” and/or “fragile” to promote safe handling.

 - Holiday Cookie Mailing Tubes (via Martha Stewart)